Programs and results

 With the 2020 pandemic, sleep away summer camps were closed.
 However, with that being said, the Scott J Beigel Memorial Fund partnered with Camp Fiver in Poolsville, NY to transition to Camp WiFever, a virtual summer camp.
 Camp Fiver (WiFiver) received a $25,000.00 grant from the Scott J Beigel Memorial Fund which le Camp WiFiver send virtual camp packages to over 300 children.

-In 2021, we will be giving out grants totalling $217,000.00 to 6 camps to fund 162 camperships for disadvantaged, at risk children touched by gun violence to go to summer-sleep away camp.
-The camps are located in New York, New Jersey and Massachusetts.
+In 2021, we will be giving out grants totaling $217,000.00 to 6 camps in NY, NJ and Mass. to fund 162 camperships for disadvantaged, at risk children touched by gun violence to go to summer-sleep away camp.
+In 2022 we increased the number of camps to 7 by adding a camp in Florida.
+The Fund gave out $283,000.00 to fund 212 camperships.
+In 2023, we gave out grants totaling $378,000 to fund 262 camperships.

 What are the organization's key strategies for making this happen?

 We are trying to raise the necessary funds to send these young children to camp.
 We have been involved in fund raisers in both Florida and New York.
 Since Scott was a cross country as well as a teacher, there have been 3 "Run4Beigel" through February 2020.
-There was a Run4Beigel-LI planned for October, 2020 on what would have been Scott's 38 birthday.
-However, with the pandemic, we transformed the Run4Beigel-LI to a virtual run in October 2020.
-The Run4Beigel-LI attracted over 300 virtual runners from 34 states and two countries.

 What are the organization's capabilities for doing this?

 We have been doing fund raisers as well as interviewing various camps.
 For the Summer of 2021, we have added three new camps for a total of 6 and increased our grants to these camps, through SCOPE to $217,000.00.
-We are giving grants only to not-for profit camps through SCOPE and the Fresh-Air Fund.
+We are giving grants only to not-for profit camps through SCOPE and the Fresh-Air Fund. n 2022 we added a 7th camp and gave out campership grants for 2022 of $283,600 and for 2023, $378,000.

 What have they accomplished so far and what's next?